GaloisInc/cardano-network-service-assurance/INSTALL.md

 modifications to work as a CNSA sampling node.

 You *should* build `exe:cardano-tracer` from this package.
-By doing so, you will ensure you get a version, which contains the "reforwarding tracer" extension.
+By doing so, you will ensure you get a version that contains the required "re-forwarding tracer" extension.
 (Note the comments in `cabal.project`.)

 ### Building CNSA executables

-If you have an environment where you have built (or can build) cardano-node, then you should be able to build CNSA executables thus:
+If you have an environment where you have built (or can build) `cardano-node`, then you should be able to build CNSA executables thus:

     cabal update
     cabal build exe:cardano-tracer
     cabal build exe:cnsa-sink
+    cabal build exe:demo-acceptor

+This last is not essential, but we use it to test access to Datapoints.

 ## Other Tooling